 How are you helping change your community through sport?

 I recall when I was younger and went to the township schools, we had ten teams and we all played in the same jerseys.
 After one team had played, you would take the sweaty jerseys off and give them to the next team to wear.
 I was only 12 then, but I said, one day when I make it, I will buy each team jerseys and I did that last year!
 I bought each team a pair of socks, pants, and jerseys with the school name and badge on it.
 It was amazing, one of my proudest moments.
 I haven’t forgotten where I come from.
 I’ll never forget that.

 What advice do you give kids that see you as a role model?

 It doesn’t matter where you’re from and how poor your family is.
 Remember, when you’re a child, you’re never poor.
 Your family might be, but you haven’t started living your life yet.
 You must go to school and keep on working, whether you’re a sportsman or an academic.

 Do everything you can, and when you do eventually make it, do not forget where you came from.
 Do not forget the people that helped you make it.
 Keep them in your life and keep looking after them and help someone else, even if it’s just one person, to become better.

-Your goals to support your community are clear but what’s in your sights for 2018?
-Do you want to take over the captaincy of the Springboks?
+Your goals to support your community are clear but what’s in your sights for the future?